-The Company shall maintain an office or agency where Notes may be presented for registration of transfer or for exchange ("Registrar"), an office or agency where Notes may be presented for payment ("Paying Agent"), an office or agency where Notes may be presented for conversion ("Conversion Agent") and an office or agent where notices and demands to or upon the Company in respect of the Notes and this Indenture may be served.
+The Company shall maintain an office or agency where Notes may be presented for registration of transfer or for exchange ("Registrar"), an office or agency where Notes may be presented for conversion (Conversion Agent") and an office or agency where Notes and demands to or upon the Company in respect of the Notes and this Indenture may be served.
 The Registrar shall keep a register of the Notes and of their registration of transfer and exchange.
 The Company may appoint one or more co-registrars and one or more additional paying agents and conversion agents.
 The term "Registrar" includes any co-registrar, the term "Paying Agent" includes any additional paying agent and the term "Conversion Agent" includes any additional conversion agent.
 The Company may change any Paying Agent, Conversion Agent or Registrar without notice to any Holder.
 The Company shall notify the Trustee in writing of the name and address of any Agent not a party to this Indenture.
-If the Company fails to appoint or maintain another entity as Registrar, Paying Agent, Conversion Agent or agent for service of notices and demands in any place required by this Indenture, or fails to give the foregoing notice, the Trustee shall act as such.
+If the Company fails to appoint or maintain another entity as Registrar, Paying Agent, Conversion Agent or agent for service of notices and demands in any place requir ed by this Indenture, or fails to give the foregoing notice, the Trustee shall act as such.
 The Company or any of its Subsidiaries may act as Paying Agent, Conversion Agent or Registrar.